Why are GP practices working differently?

 “Hub” Additional Routine Appointments (Extended Hours)

-Additional routine GP and Nurse appointments at weekends and early evenings are available, accessed through our Reception, as a locally provided service at two Sutton sites (including ourselves).
+Additional routine GP and Nurse appointments at weekends and early evenings are available, accessed through our Reception, as a locally provided service at many Sutton sites (including ourselves).
 Although you will not necessarily be seen by one of our own practice members, your computer records will be available.

-Local GP and nurse appointments also now also available 8am-8pm every weekend for your convenience at two sites (including ourselves) within Sutton.
+Local GP and nurse appointments also now also available 8am-8pm every weekend for your convenience at many sites (including ourselves) within Sutton.
 To make an appointment please call 07578 813838 or 07479 819677 or 0333 3326 570.
 These numbers are only operational Saturdays and Sundays between 8am-8pm.
 Further information is also available from our reception team during normal opening hours.

 If you need to cancel an appointment with the Hub (Extended Hours) service, please call 07578 813838 or 07479 819677 or 0333 3326 570 if outside normal surgery hours (normal hours being Mon-Fri 8.00 am to 6.30 pm).